 Everything you ever wanted to know about Pokeno School (well almost everything!).
 If you can’t find the answers to your questions here then please feel free to ask.

 ATTENDENCE / ABSENCES

 Children are expected at school before 9:00am each day.
-Absences should be notified by a telephone call to the school office before the start of school.
+Absences should be notified by a telephone call to the school office or via the school app before the start of school.
 If you have not contacted the school by 9:20am we will ring or text you to check on your child’s absences.
 If a child is late to school then a parent or caregiver must sign them in at the office.
 The school answer phone operates 7 days a week, 24 hours a day.

 BOARD OF TRUSTEES

 Our BOT meets twice a term at

 Scholastic NZ Ltd runs a book club offering book specials on a monthly basis.
 A special Scholastic newsletter is sent out to notify children and parents of upcoming events.
 Closing dates are advertised in the school newsletter.